mdvanes/homeremote-stream-player/README.md

 ## TODO

-* Fix default size with Wrapper elem in /helpers/index.ts
-* Test and document production building of packages, especially streamplayer-server.
-(Streamplayer-client would be `lerna exec --scope @mdworld/homeremote-stream-player yarn build`)
-* empty packages/*/package.json
-* Use packages/example to include all the packages in one place, but resolve dependencies with `yarn lerna add @mdworld/bla --scope=@mdworld/homeremote-stream-player` instead of normal `yarn lerna add @mdworld/bla`
 * clean up packages/example.
 Only ExampleApp.stories.tsx is needed?
 It should be in packages, not in root, to have a linked dependency to @mdworld/homeremote-stream-player to be as real as possible